I thought I had three more John Kerry soundbites to go when I told you there were only two.

 They want 250 billion.

-You're right, Snertley.
+You're right, Snurdley.

 You're right.

-I had forgotten it was billion with a B. Not 250 million.
+I had forgotten it was billion with a B, not 250 million.

-She's all upset.
+He's all upset.

-I don't think they've gotten 250 billion.
+I don't think they've gotten $250 billion.

 How much have we sent?

-And hasn't haven't there been stories that some of it hasn't even been spent yet or used or allocated or whatever?
+And haven't there been stories that some of it hasn't even been spent yet or used or allocated or whatever?

-I mean, I I think it I think it's a sign of sheer desperation to go on television.
+I think it's a sign of sheer desperation to go on television.

-Yeah, Democrats find their voice.
+Yeah, Democrats finding their voice.

-I think a surprisingly effective job.
+I think it's a surprisingly effective job.

-He was awkward, he was bureaucratic, he was ineffective.
+He was ineffective.

 But the thing is, compared to Howard Dean, he was a standout.